alan-turing-institute/mogp-emulator/docs/methods/alt/AltBasisFunctions.rst

-Often, the majority of the global variation of the output from a computer simulator :math:`f(x)` can be attributed to a relatively small subset, :math::ref:`x_A`, of the input quantities called the `active inputs<DefActiveInput>`.
+Often, the majority of the global variation of the output from a computer simulator :math:`f(x)` can be attributed to a relatively small subset, :math:`x_A`, of the input quantities called the :ref:`active inputs<DefActiveInput>`.
 In such cases, the emulator mean is considered to be a function of only the active inputs combined with a modified form of the covariance.
 Using this active input approach can